timescale/docs/timescale-cloud/cloud-multi-node.md

 Multi-node clusters consist of at least two or more TimescaleDB instances (called **Services** in Timescale Cloud).
 Each cluster has one access node (AN) and one or more data nodes (DN).
-As outlined in our [architecture blog posts][distributed-architechture], the access node is intended to be the only TimescaleDB instance that you or your applications connect to once the cluster is set up.
+As outlined in our [architecture blog posts][distributed-architecture], the access node is intended to be the only TimescaleDB instance that you or your applications connect to once the cluster is set up.
 It becomes the "brains" and traffic controller of all distributed hypertable activity.
 In contrast, data nodes are